 These costs could wipe out people’s savings or cause them to lose their home.
 Even worse, many people would have to forgo treatment because they just couldn't afford it.
 Not only is this bad for them, it's also bad for the economy.
-For example, half of all bankruptcies result from high medical costs.
+Half of all bankruptcies result from high medical costs.

 Fourth, health care reform is needed to stem the economic costs of health care fraud.
-Between 3-10 percent ($60 billion to $200 billion) is lost to fraud each year.
-If those same percentages are applied to the $436 billion Medicare program, the cost of fraud there is $14 billion to $30 billion.
+Between 3-10 percent is lost to fraud each year.
+That amounts $60 billion to $200 billion annually.
+If those same percentages are applied to the $436 billion Medicare program, the cost of fraud there will range from $14 billion to $30 billion.

 Recent Health Care Reform in America

 Most people would receive insurance through their employers.
 People without jobs could purchase health insurance on their own from the regional health alliances.
 The federal government would subsidize the costs for low-income individuals.
 That bill failed in 1994.

 In 2010, the Patient Protection and Affordable Care Act became law.
 It started phasing in new health care benefits and costs that year.
-It also began extending coverage to those with pre-existing conditions, children and those who were laid off.
-It gave subsidies to small businesses, seniors with high prescription drug costs and funding to ease the shortage of doctors and nurses.
+It also began extending coverage to those with pre-existing conditions, children, and those who were laid off.
+It gave subsidies to small businesses and seniors with high prescription drug costs.
+It also provided funding to ease the shortage of doctors and nurses.
 The costs were offset by higher payroll taxes and fees to prescription drug companies as well as lower payments to hospitals.